Getting Started with Lode Coding

 Today you might use Claude Code.
 Tomorrow it might be something else.
 Your lode is markdown files.
 They work with any AI tool that can read text.
 You can even use multiple tools simultaneously: developing on your desktop with one assistant while submitting issues for automatic completion by another.
 Both have access to the same rich information, and you can reference lode files in your issue text as well.

 You’re not locked in.
-Your knowledge investment stays with you.
+Your knowledge investment stays with you regardless of what tooling you use.

 Getting Started Today